t-gebauer/vscode-code-strider/README.md

   - an error message pops up "Invalid state: no compatible editor active"
   - the first node in the file gets selected

-- The extension does not initialize when changing the language mode of a file.
+- The extension does not (re-)initialize when changing the language mode of a file.
-  You have to switch to another editor and back to initialize the parser.
+  It is necessary to switch to another editor and back to detect the language change.

 ### AST Viewer

 For performance reasons the AST viewer does not update during insert mode.